nicehash/NiceHashMiner/src/Miners/Readme.md

 So along the way you stumbled across [MinerPluginToolkitV1](MinerPluginToolkitV1).
 But what is its addition to MinerPlugin you would ask.
 Miner plugin can be written completely without any use of MinerPluginToolkitV1, but there is a handfull of additional functionalities in it that using it is recommended.
 MinerPluginToolkitV1 allows developer to use Configs, Extra Launch Parameters, different interfaces and a lot of helper classes.
-It is also home to MinerBase, supporting all basic actions like Start/Stop mining, Start benchmarking, get data from API, create command line, etc.
+It is also home to MinerBase, supporting all basic actions like Start/Stop mining, Start benchmarking, retreive data from API, create command line, etc.
+To sum it all, the MinerPluginToolkitV1 is a project with helper functionalities that can be used to implement your plugin.